-No Text Is Worth Your Life: The Costs of Distracted Driving
+No Text Is Worth Your Life: Distracted Driving

 Just how risky are the little distractions we face every day behind the wheel?
 We all know how tempting it is to multitask while driving: You can make calls between appointments, find a favorite song on the radio, eat lunch on the go, or send a text saying you’ll be there soon.
 It’s no surprise that many people wonder, “Is distracted driving really that bad?”